-At the Thomas H. Gosnell School of Life Sciences, you choose the undergraduate program that suits you.
+At the Thomas H. Gosnell School of Life Sciences we offer four exciting undergraduate programs.
 Whether it’s biology, biotechnology, bioinformatics, or environmental science, you become part of an active community of students, staff, and faculty working together to explore and solve complex biological problems in state-of-the-art teaching and research facilities.

 The graduate students in the Thomas H. Gosnell School of Life Sciences apply their advanced training in environmental science and computational biology to take a deep dive into the complexities and nuances of biological issues facing the world today.
 Each student works with a chosen faculty advisor to help them approach their project from a novel perspective, which prepares them to succeed in any path they choose after graduation.

 The bioinformatics analysis minor immerses students in the core challenges and strengths of the field of bioinformatics, as well as the ethical issues involved.
 Students gain hands-on experience implementing some of the core algorithms utilized by professionals in the field.

 Biology is the study of living organisms, including their structure, systems, function, evolution, and ecology.
 The immersion provides students with the opportunity to experience courses in a variety of areas of modern biology.
 Students complete a foundational course in Cell & Molecular Biology, General Ecology, or Evolutionary Biology (which all include laboratory experiences) and then go on to study at least one area in more depth.

 The biology: cellular and molecular minor provides students with opportunities to experience and explore topics related to both the cellular and molecular aspects of modern biology to broaden and enhance their educational experience.